W. E. B. Du Bois: Harlem Renaissance

-Du Bois's 1924 work The Gift of Black Folk celebrated the unique contributions of African Americans in building the United States.

 Du Bois frequently promoted African-American artistic creativity in his writings, and when the Harlem Renaissance emerged in the mid-1920s, his article "A Negro Art Renaissance" celebrated the end of the long hiatus of blacks from creative endeavors.
 His enthusiasm for the Harlem Renaissance waned as he came to believe that many whites visited Harlem for voyeurism, not for genuine appreciation of black art.
 Du Bois insisted that artists recognize their moral responsibilities, writing that "a black artist is first of all a black artist."
 He was also concerned that black artists were not using their art to promote black causes, saying "I do not care a damn for any art that is not used for propaganda."
 By the end of 1926, he stopped employing The Crisis to support the arts.

 Debate with Lothrop Stoddard

 In 1929, a debate organized by the Chicago Forum Council billed as "One of the greatest debates ever held" was held between Du Bois and Lothrop Stoddard, a member of the Ku Klux Klan, proponent of eugenics and so-called scientific racism.
 The debate was held in Chicago and Du Bois was arguing the affirmative to the question "Shall the Negro be encouraged to seek cultural equality?
 Has the Negro the same intellectual possibilities as other races?"

 Du Bois knew that the racists would be unintentionally funny onstage; as he wrote to Moore, Senator J. Thomas Heflin "would be a scream" in a debate.
 Du Bois let the overconfident and bombastic Stoddard walk into a comic moment, which Stoddard then made even funnier by not getting the joke.
 This moment was captured in headlines "DuBois Shatters Stoddard's Cultural Theories in Debate; Thousands Jam Hall ...
 Cheered as He Proves Race Equality," The Chicago Defenders front-page headline ran "5,000 Cheer W.E.B.
 DuBois, Laugh at Lothrop Stoddard".
 Ian Frazier of The New Yorker wrote that the comic potential of Stoddard's bankrupt ideas was left untapped until Stanley Kubrick's Dr. Strangelove.